Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 Barriers to Active Listening

 Many of us often struggle to truly listen, despite having good intentions to do so.
-Active listening isn’t about intention alone, it’s about presence, patience, and practice.
+Active listening isn’t about intention alone; it’s about presence, patience, and practice.

-We often jump to a conclusion without listening to the other person and immediately label someone as wrong.
+We often jump to a conclusion without listening to the other person and immediately labeling someone as wrong.
+Active listening is not about agreeing, but it’s about letting the person be heard before deciding how to respond.

 4. Emotional triggers

-Emotional triggers like certain situations, people, or tones can spark anxiety or irritation, thereby blocking the rest of the message.
+Certain situations, people, or tones can spark anxiety or irritation, thereby blocking the rest of the message.
+Recognizing these triggers and being mindful and managing them with emotional intelligence— helps us to stay present.

 5. Lack of interest or connection

-So, show interest, ask clarifying questions, and even delve deeper; you'll find that even the most boring conversation can seem meaningful.
+Show interest, ask clarifying questions, and even delve deeper; you'll find that even the most boring conversation can seem meaningful.

 The encouraging part is that these barriers aren’t permanent — with a few simple habits, anyone can become a better listener.

-Six habits to improve Active Listening Skills.
+Six Habits to Improve Active Listening Skills.

 1. Put the phone away: Keep your phone down when someone is talking to you.
 Listen to the person attentively.
+This small act shows respect and signals that their words truly matter.

-2. Ask questions: When you are communicating with your colleague, instead of asking “Are you okay?” try to ask “You mean you need more time to finish this task?”.
-Let the other person feel heard.
+2. Ask questions: When you are communicating with your colleague, instead of asking “Are you okay?” try to ask You mean you need more time to finish this task?”
+This shows genuine interest and makes the other person feel heard.

 3. Recollect: Summarize the ideas after the conversation, not word-for-word, but casually like saying “Got it.”
 This shows attentiveness and encourages effective communication.

 4. Make Eye Contact: Make eye contact while interacting with others.
 It shows you're interested and encourages the speaker to open up.
+Maintaining eye contact conveys confidence and reinforces the foundation of trust in professional interactions.

 These habits don’t just make you a better listener—they make you memorable.
 They build trust, strengthen communication, and boost confidence in every interaction.